apollo-online/programming-journal/README.md

 * Goal #4: create more advanced React project to practice intermediate concepts.

 ## Timeline
-Have first two goals completed by end of March, ideally up to #3 if time permits.
+~~Have first two goals completed by end of March, ideally up to #3 if time permits.~~ Complete goal #1 by end of March.
+Start goal #2 after 402 final; should have something working within two weeks.

 ## Journal
 * **March 11th:** did a few videos from the javascript refresher section.
 Learnt about template literals, ternary operator, arrow functions, and how short-circuiting can be used to return values.